Military Licensing

 - Change of Address Notification (DMV 22) if needed

-Applications are also available in Spanish and Tagalog - Payment Authorization Form (ADM 205)
+Applications are also available in Spanish and Tagalog - Payment Authorization Form (ADM 205) You may also by check or money order for the exact amount.

 Use our Online Registration Fee Estimate but please note there are additional charges for license plates, title transactions, etc.